AlienLabZ/aliendroid-activerecord/README.md

 Using
 ------
+You need initialize our engine.
+To do that, create one class that inherits from android.app.Application and execute AlienDroid.init(this) method:

+	public class MyApplication extends android.app.Application {

+		@Override
+		public void onCreate() {
+			super.onCreate();
+			AlienDroid.init(this);
+		}

+	}

+Remeber to inform this class in your AndroidManifest.xml:

+    <application
+        android:name=".MyApplication"
+        android:icon="@drawable/ic_launcher"
+        android:label="@string/app_name" >
+	...

 Suppose that your project has only one class that you want to map to a table.
 Let's call this class "Contact":

 	public class Contact extends Model {